Back to rpg

 Wounds may be healed faster than normal by the judicious application of herbs, plants and poultices.

 Emergency first aid in the field can reduce the effects of critical wounds and poisonings.
-Whenever 3 or more wounds are taken in a single blow successful emergency aid will reduce the wounds received by the number of success levels, to a minimum of 2 wounds.
+Whenever 2 or more wounds are taken in a single blow successful emergency aid will reduce the wounds received by the number of success levels, A minimum of 1/2 the blow will always be lost (i.e. rounding is not in the characters favour).
 Only one attempt per person may ever be made on each set of wounds.

 In addition healing adds to the saving throw for a character against an injected poison.
 The healer must suck out the poison from the wound and apply herbal treatment.
 The success level of the herbalist is the bonus to the characters resist poison saving throw, The difficulty is increased by 1 for each untreated round.

 A successful check will also prevent a character dying through loss of blood when at 2 or fewer wound points.
-The healing attempt takes 5 full rounds to complete.
+The healing attempt takes 5 minutes to complete.
 At 2 WP the check is normal, at 1 WP it is 19.

 Knowledge